If you are considering a career in patient therapy, you’re probably weighing the pros and cons of Occupational Therapy vs Physical Therapy.

 - Home health care (assignment based)

+There are several physical therapy specialties that you can choose from.
 Maybe you love working with babies, or perhaps working with the elderly is more your speed.
 PTs can work with patients of all ages and you can choose your desired patient demographic when you search for positions.

 How to Become a Physical Therapist